Causes and Symptoms of High ADH Levels

 Major Causes of High ADH Levels

-Lung-related diseases are another major cause.
-Pneumonia, tuberculosis, chronic lung infections, and certain lung cancers can directly increase ADH secretion.
-Some tumors produce ADH independently, leading to persistent elevation.
+Lung-related diseases are another important group.
+Pneumonia, tuberculosis, chronic lung infections, and certain lung cancers can stimulate excess ADH release.
+Some tumors are capable of producing ADH themselves, leading to persistent elevation.

 Symptoms That Commonly Appear